hipdac-lab/SC24-SOLAR/README.md

 [10.869527072412893, 8.379857301479205, 7.610679713310674]
 *******************************************
 ```
-### Note that the data loading time are in seconds.
+**Note that the data loading time are in seconds.**

-### The expected results for Baseline and SOLAR end-to-end performances are:
+### The expected results for the baseline and SOLAR end-to-end performances are:

 ```
 Running Baseline Training